Skip to main content

 International Wire Transfer

-International wire transfers move money between banks across borders using the SWIFT (Society for Worldwide Interbank Financial Telecommunication) network.
-Unlike domestic transfers that settle through ACH in 1-2 days, international wires can take 1-5 business days and involve multiple intermediary banks.
+International wire transfers move money between banks in different countries using the SWIFT (Society for Worldwide Interbank Financial Telecommunication) network.
+Unlike domestic transfers that settle through ACH in a day or two, international wires can take 1-5 business days and often pass through multiple intermediary banks along the way.

-The cost structure includes: sending bank fees ($25-$50), intermediary bank fees ($15-$30 per intermediary, sometimes deducted from the transfer amount), receiving bank fees ($10-$25), and the exchange rate spread.
-The exchange rate markup is often the largest hidden cost — banks typically add 1-3% to the mid-market rate, which on a $10,000 transfer means $100-$300 in hidden fees.
+The costs add up from several directions: your sending bank charges $25-$50, intermediary banks may each take $15-$30 (sometimes deducted right from the transfer amount), the receiving bank charges $10-$25, and then there's the exchange rate markup.
+That exchange rate spread is often the biggest hidden cost—banks typically pad the mid-market rate by 1-3%, which on a $10,000 transfer means $100-$300 in fees you might not even notice.

-The SWIFT network works by routing messages through a chain of correspondent banks.
-A transfer from a US bank to a small bank in Southeast Asia might pass through 2-3 intermediary banks, each potentially charging fees and adding processing time.
-This correspondent banking model is why international transfers are slow and expensive.
+Here's why it works this way: the SWIFT network routes your transfer through a chain of correspondent banks.
+A payment from a US bank to a small bank in Southeast Asia might hop through 2-3 intermediary banks, each potentially charging a fee and adding processing time.
+It's an aging system, and it's why international transfers feel so slow and expensive.

-Alternatives to traditional wire transfers have emerged: Wise (formerly TransferWise) offers mid-market exchange rates with transparent fees, crypto transfers using stablecoins can settle in minutes with minimal fees, and services like OFX and Remitly target specific corridors with better rates than banks.
+Better alternatives have popped up in recent years.
+Wise (formerly TransferWire) offers mid-market exchange rates with transparent fees.
+Stablecoin transfers can settle in minutes with minimal costs.
+Services like OFX and Remitly target specific corridors with rates that beat the banks.

-For regular international transfers (supporting family abroad, paying international contractors), comparing the total cost including exchange rate spread is essential.
+If you're sending money internationally on a regular basis—supporting family abroad, paying international contractors—comparing the total cost (including the exchange rate spread) is essential.
 The cheapest option varies by currency pair, amount, and corridor.
-Crypto-based transfers are increasingly competitive for large amounts, though they require both parties to be comfortable with the technology.
+Crypto-based transfers are increasingly competitive for larger amounts, as long as both sides are comfortable with the tech.

 Frequently Asked Questions